evanlissoos/XCScore/README.md

 To test that that program works, you can use the sample data provided in the `data` folder.
 Try running `./xcscore data/sample.csv`

 ## Input file formatting
-The input file must be in the following format<br />
+The input file must be in the following format<br /><br />
 `First Last,School Name,MM:SS.mm`<br />
 `First Last,School Name,MM:SS.mm`<br />
-`...`<br />
+`...`<br /><br />
-M is for minutes, S is for seconds, and m is for decimals of seconds.
+Where M is for minutes, S is for seconds, and m is for decimals of seconds.
 Each of these can be any length so you can have times like `15:30.115` or `1:10.1`.